Safeya-Yasien/e-commerce-mern-app/README.md

 # admin

+### add delete all product and users in "Users" page and "Products" page

 ### enhance shape of formData in "ProductForm" instead of write each line of formData

 ### There is a problem in responsive in main layout